Kedaara invests over Rs 1,000 crore in K12 Techno Services | Education

 - India

-Private equity firm Kedaara Capital on Thursday announced an over Rs 1,000 crore investment in education and technology services provider K12 Techno Services for a significant minority stake.
+Private equity firm Kedaara Capital on Thursday announced an investment in education and technology services provider K12 Techno Services for a significant minority stake, in a deal pegged at over Rs 1,000 crore.

 Peak XV Partners, formerly known as Sequoia Capital India, has partially exited its investment in the company, according to a statement.